improbable-eng/etcd-cluster-operator/docs/design/resources.md

 * `EtcdCluster`, or the "cluster resource", defines an entire operating cluster.
 * `EtcdPeer`, or the "peer resource", defines a single peer of the etcd cluster.
-This principally concerns a Pod, but may also involve attached storage and network identity.
+This principally concerns a Pod, but also includes attached storage and network identity.

 ## The Peer Resource

 The peer resource represents a single peer in an etcd cluster.
-Encoding it's bootstrap instructions, persistence settings, and extra pod settings (e.g., overridden CPU limits).
-Its `status` field exposes information about the peer including its hostname, liveness status, the peer's current generation, and if it's currently the leader of the etcd cluster.
+Encoding its bootstrap instructions, persistence settings, and extra pod settings (e.g., overridden CPU limits).
+Its `status` field exposes information about the peer including its hostname.
+In future the status may also include the liveness status if it's currently the leader of the etcd cluster.

 When reconciling the etcd peer resource the operator will do the
 following:

-1. If storage is enabled and a correctly named persistent volume claim (PVC) does not exist, create one with the settings provided on the peer resource.
+1. If a correctly named persistent volume claim (PVC) does not exist, create one with the settings provided on the peer resource.

    We never delete a persistent volume claim automatically, so this behaviour ensures that the operator will resume stopped clusters if the storage remains even if the peer resource was deleted.
+In future, automatic cluster recovery tools **may** delete PVC resources if they determine it is required and safe to do so, although this is outside of the scope of this document.

    If the storage options on the peer resource are different from an existing PVC, the operator makes no attempt to 'correct' the preexisting PVC.
-2. If a correctly named pod does not exist, an etcd pod will be launched with the PVC from above mounted as a volume if storage is enabled.
+2. If a correctly named pod does not exist, an etcd pod will be launched with the PVC from above mounted as a volume.
 The bootstrap configuration will always be provided to the pod as configuration, as etcd will ignore bootstrap configuration if a data directory already exists.
 3. If the pod is in a ready state, the operator will attempt to contact it using the gRPC endpoint and retrieve information to populate the status field.
 Otherwise, it will report the peer as